WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 Gives an item/weapon/armor to the actor with the given id.
 Nobody recieves the item if the actor's inventory is full.

+This is mostly useful for outfitting actors upon their first appearance.

 ----------------------------------------------------
 $gameSystem.giveItemToPartyMember(
 	itemId,